ChrisMavrommatis/ocmp/README.md

 ### Main Commands

 There are the main commands you are going to need.
+You can prefix any of them with `npm run` to run them.
+For example to run `serve` you should run `npm run serve`.

-- `npm run install-all` will install the node modules and the ruby bundles for the docs. if you need to only build the source then you can run `npm install` instead.
+- `install-all` will install the node modules and the ruby bundles for the docs.
+If you only need to build the source then you can run `npm install` instead.

+- `serve` will run `gulp-clean-docs`, `gulp-build-docs-src` then `jekyll-serve-docs-ssl`.
+You can change `jekyll-serve-docs-ssl` to `jekyll-serve-docs` if you can't, or don't want to generate the ssl certificates.

+- `watch` will create a watch task for local development, so you won't have to build everything over and over.

-- `npm run build` will build only the OCMP source files and output them in the `dist` directory.
-The command will also build the files needed for GTM.
+- `build` will run `gulp-clean-ocmp`, build the OCMP source files and run `build-src-gtm_html--production`, which will output them in the `dist/ocmp` directory.
+Also used by `package`.

+- `package` will run `gulp-clean-packages`, `build` and will package the files and output them to the `dist/packages` directory.

-- `npm run generate-ssl` *(Linux Only)* will generate the ssl certificates for running the docs with https locally.
+- `generate-ssl` *(Linux Only)* will generate the ssl certificates for running the docs with https locally.
 After you generate the certificates you need to install the `localhost.crt` found in `docs/_ssl` to your browser.

-- `npm run watch` will create a watch task for local development, so you won't have to build everything over and over.

-- `npm run serve` will clean the docs, build, then and run jekyll in ssl.
-If you find trouble with it change the command `serve` in `package.json` to use the non ssl jekyll serve ie from `npm run jekyll-serve-docs-ssl` to `npm run jekyll-serve-docs`.

-- `npm run uninstall-all` *(Linux Only)* will run `clean-node`, `clean-dist` and `clean-jekyll`.

-- todo build src/docs & release
+- todo build tooling for releasing the docs

 ### Secondary commands

 These commands are mainly used internally withing the main ones.
+You can prefix any of them with `npm run` to run them.
+For example to run `jekyll-serve-docs` do `npm jekyll-serve-docs`.

-- `npm run jekyll-serve-docs` will serve jekyll locally.
+- `jekyll-serve-docs` will serve jekyll locally.
-- `npm run jekyll-serve-docs-ssl` as above but with certificates for https support.
+- `jekyll-serve-docs-ssl` as above but with certificates for https support.
-- `npm run gulp-build-docs-src` will build the docs.
+- `gulp-build-docs-src` will build the docs source files.
 Used by `serve`.
-- `npm run clean-docs` *(Linux Only)* will clean the `docs/css` and `docs/js`.
+- `gulp-clean-docs` will clean the `docs/css` and `docs/js`.
+Used by `serve`.
-- `npm run clean-jekyll` *(Linux Only)* will run `clean-docs`, delete `.dev` and remove `Gemfile.lock`.
+- `gulp-clean-jekyll` will delete `.dev` directory.
-- `npm run clean-node` *(Linux Only)* will remove the `node_modules` folder and delete `package-lock.json`
+- `gulp-clean-ocmp` will clean the entire contents of `dist/ocmp` folder.
+Used by `build`.
-- `npm run clean-dist` *(Linux Only)* will clean the entire contents of `dist` folder.
+- `gulp-clean-packages` will clean the entire contents of `dist/packages` folder.
+Used by `package`.

 [Back to top](#ocmp-consent-management-platform)